-Sugar & Weight Loss - Which Sugary Foods & Drinks Are The Worst?
+Sugar and Weight Loss – The Worst Sugary Foods and Drinks

 What are the most common culprits?
 Soft drinks, energy drinks, fruit drinks, and candy are some, but sugar is found in many other foods, such as cakes and cookies, fast food and ice cream, drink mixers, canned foods and sauces, and cereals and breads.
 One teaspoon of sugar is 4.2 grams.
 Keeping this in mind, let's look at some popular drinks (teaspoon amounts are rounded):